May 18, 2017

 Drain off grease.

-Add clam juice, diced potatoes, canned clams with liquid, and pepper.
+Add clam juice, diced potatoes, canned clam’s broth (save clams, as they go in later) with liquid, and pepper.

 Bring mixture to boil, stirring occasionally, keeping potatoes from sticking to the bottom of the pot.